gvnsavinash/cis6930fa24-assignment0/README.md

 ### `test_download.py`

-This file includes the following tests:
+This file includes the following tests and it will retrieving from API Page:

-1. `test_successful_data_download`:
+1. test_extract_fields():
+   - Tests the extraction of fields like title, subjects, and field offices from the data, ensuring correct handling of None and string types.

+2. test_successful_data_download():
-   - Tests if data is successfully downloaded from the FBI API.
+   - Verifies successful data downloading from the FBI API.

-2. `test_valid_data_structure`:

-   - Verify that the API returns data in the correct structure.

-3. `test_load_json_from_file`:
+3. test_load_json():

-   - Test loading data from a JSON file..
+  - Tests loading data from a local JSON file.

+4. test_format_fbi_wanted_data():
+  - Validates the proper formatting of FBI data into thorn-separated format and ensures it contains the necessary keys.